What do the hearing test result categories mean?

 In the old days it was called Industrial Deafness but the ‘industrial’ was dropped as it implies a cause, but as all noise has the same impact on hearing, whether it is a loud machine or music, then identifying possible noise damage cannot confirm a cause.

 NIHL is common, very common.
-In a sample I did of over 5,000 hearing test results, around 67% had some level of NIHL.
+In a sample I did of over 5,000 hearing test results, the vast majority had some level of NIHL.
 If you are told you have some noise damage that doesn’t mean you are deaf or that your hearing is weak, or even that it is weaker than it should be for your age, it is just a statement that there is some damage, probably caused by noise exposure, and the majority of people show that pattern.

 That means a slightly older person may start to notice some occasions when they struggle to hear clearly but they could also still be Category 1 as their hearing is not supposed to be as good as it was.